Testing Center – Hurst Library (H108)

 The Academic Success & Advising Services Center offers testing services.
-The tests are taken in the Hurst Library, Room H108.
+Scheduled tests are taken in the Testing Center which is located on the ground floor of Hurst Library in room H108.

 - Student receives permission from the instructor to take his/her exam at the Testing Center.